varkenvarken/GeoGears/Readme.md

     the extra amount of space below the dedendum circle as a percentage of the module.
 Necessary to prevent to tips of the teeth hit the bottom land of the other gear.

+- Center radius

+    radius of the hole through the center.
+Cannot be zero at the moment.

 ### the Presentation panel

 Allows some control of the quality of the generated mesh and the way it might be rendered.